 I entered the world of motherhood 13 years ago.
 You’ll agree with me that becoming a mother is one of the most fulfilling experiences of your life.
 I vividly remember how I felt when I saw my son for the first time.
 I held him in my arms, my eyes filled with tears, and my heart beamed with gratitude.
 I’m sure every new mother feels that way, but my feelings were slightly more intense as I’d only just gotten the chance to hold my 4 day old son for the very first time.
-He had moderate Intrauterine Growth Restriction (IUGR) and weighed less than 1.8 kilograms at birth.
+He had moderate Intrauterine Growth Restriction (IUGR) and weighed less than 4 pounds (1.8 kilograms) at birth.

 The beginning of my pregnancy journey was relatively normal.
 We were delighted to have a new member joining our family.
 Then I developed nausea and vomiting with hypersensitivity to fumes, but thought it was normal since my mother had experienced the same problems during her pregnancies.
 I tried to manage nausea and vomiting by modifying my diet and sleep routine.